 If you’re tired of all the bad stuff in the newspaper, share the Good News with an inspiring story, some noteworthy act of kindness or anything good that we should all know about!

 WE WANT YOUR GOOD NEWS!
 Send us an email at firstname.lastname@example.org, or click on our Guestbook and enter your news in the comments box.
-Then we can share the good with the entire community on our Good News bulletin board inside our building and also post it right here!
+Then we can share the good with the entire community!
 Appreciating the good that is all around us encourages and inspires us all!

 Good News From Around the Globe...